Taiwan is dedicated to maintaining

 National Museum of Prehistory, National Museum of

-Taiwan Literature and National Taiwan Museum of Fine Arts.
-Taiwan also has performance venues nationwide,
+and National Taiwan Museum of Fine Arts.
+Taiwan also has performance venues nationwide, including the

-a center for the arts in Asia, hosting events like Taiwan
+the arts in Asia, hosting events like Taiwan International

-official residences, but also in the many old structures
+temples and official residences, but also in the many

-that have been revitalized for use as community
+old structures that have been revitalized for use as

-many aspects of traditional Chinese arts, crafts and
+spaces.
+In fact, many aspects of traditional Chinese arts,

-customs are better preserved in Taiwan than anywhere
+crafts and customs are better preserved in Taiwan than

-else.
-For example, Taiwan is one of the few places still
+anywhere else.
+For example, Taiwan is one of the few

 Traditional tenets of Buddhism, Confucianism and